The Bridge (2011 TV series): Production

 Season two started shooting in October 2012, and began to air in Denmark and Sweden on Sunday 22 September 2013 (20.00 in Denmark and 21.00 in Sweden).

 In January 2014, Hans Rosenfeldt was writing the third season and retaining most of the main characters.
 In June 2014 it was announced that Kim Bodnia, who plays Martin Rohde, would not appear in the third season.
 Helin and Bodnia suggested that season three would include Saga coping without her only friend, and suggested that Bodnia's character might return sometime in the future.
 Hans Rosenfeldt confirmed that Bodnia had left the show because Bodnia was not happy about the way that his on-screen character was evolving.
 He also voiced concerns in an interview about working in Malmö, due to the city's problems with antisemitism, which had made his decision to leave the series easier.
 Filming started during September 2014.

 The Scandinavian launch of the third season was on 27 September 2015.
 Sofia Helin is credited alone in the first episode's opening titles, with Thure Lindhardt listed alongside her thereafter.
 The names, along with the Swedish and Danish titles, were separated by three lines, indicating the third season; they had been separated by one line in the first, and two in the second season.

-When the fourth season started broadcasting on 1 January 2018 in the Nordic countries, Rosenfeld confirmed that this was to be the final; it was written so as to bring the previous story-lines to a satisfactory conclusion.
+When the fourth season started broadcasting on 1 January 2018 in the Nordic countries, Rosenfeld confirmed that this was to be the finale.
+It was written so as to bring the previous storylines to a satisfactory conclusion.